 If the Local Authority (“LA”) agree that an EHC Plan is needed, they must send the draft EHC plan, including the reports mentioned in section K (containing the advice and information gathered during the EHC needs assessment) to the child’s parent or to the young person and give at least 15 days for you to give views and make comments (‘representations’) on the content.
 During this period, the local authority must make its officers available for a meeting with the child’s parent or the young person on request if they wish to discuss the content of the draft EHC plan. (see 9.77 of SEND CoP 2015).

 In West Sussex the officers representing the LA for EHC Plans are SENAT (Special Educational Needs Assessment Team) and parent carers and young people will generally be liaising with an assigned planning coordinator.
 You can find out more about SENAT via their page on the Local Offer.

 During this time, you also have the opportunity to give your preference for school / college setting and request for a personal budget if applicable.
 If SENAT do not hear from you within this time they will presume you are happy with it and will go ahead and issue the final.

 Therefore, it is best to start looking at this straight away as you may need a few days to check it fully.
 Although there is no right or wrong way to check your draft, you may find the following steps helpful.

-Please click on the arrows to see more information.
+Please click on the headings below to see more information: